Code-Institute-Submissions/Code-Institute-Submissions-raccodes09-pp3-rock.paper.scissors/README.md

 - Code from social media links was taken from CI Love Running project.

-- [CSS Tricks](https://css-tricks.com/) Information and code from articles in CSS Tricks regarding media queries and a fixed header.
+- [Youtube](https://www.youtube.com/) Further learing and understanding of Python.

-- [W3Schools](https://www.w3schools.com/) Information on having the questions dynamically appear.
+- [W3Schools](https://www.w3schools.com/) Information on loop structures.

-- [Stack Overflow](https://stackoverflow.com/) Assisted with concatenating the questions/options.
+- [Stack Overflow](https://stackoverflow.com/) Assisted with score counter.

 - Deployment section of README.md provided by a combination of CI's template and generic template on slack.

-- Information for the questions based on the PRemier League history came from various sources, mainly the official Premier League website.

 ### Media

-Tab icon provided by [favicon.cc](https://www.favicon.cc/?action=search&keywords=football/)
+No media was used at this stage

 ## Acknowledgements